simpleanalytics/docs/_docs/20_script/install.md

 permalink: /install-on-other-platforms
 ---

-## Platforms
+## Platform guides

 We try to make installing Simple Analytics as simple as possible.
-We want privacy to be accessible at as little costs as possible.
+We want privacy to be accessible as possible.
+We don't require the need of a developer if you use any of the following tools.

-Guides on how to install Simple Analytics on:
+Read our guides on how to install Simple Analytics on:

 - [Wordpress](/install-simple-analytics-on-wordpress) <small>(source on [GitHub](https://github.com/simpleanalytics/wordpress-plugin#readme))</small>
 - [Ghost](/install-simple-analytics-on-ghost)
 - [WIX](/install-simple-analytics-on-wix)
 - [Squarespace](/install-simple-analytics-on-squarespace)

 > Are you missing your favorite platform?
-[Let us know!](https://simpleanalytics.com/contact?ref={{ site.hostname }}) Happy to create a guide for you.
+[Let us know!](https://simpleanalytics.com/contact?ref={{ site.hostname }}) Happy to create a guide or plugin for you.

-## Frameworks
+## Framework plugins

 For most frameworks you can just include the script.
 We track page views in a magic way so you don't have to change your app code.
 [Read on how we do that](/trigger-custom-page-views).
 For some we got requests to create a plugin for them.